IsWladi/Neovim/README.md

 ```

 ## Java Spring Boot Debugging
-- execute the API in debug mode
+- Execute the API in debug mode:
     ```sh
     mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005"
     ```

-- open the main class of the project to load lsp
+- Open the main class of the project to load LSP.
-- open the Controller class and set a breakpoint
+- Open the Controller class and set breakpoints.
-- press <F5> to start debugging
+- Initialize the debug in the main class (if you don't initialize at the main class, the debug will not work).
-- call the endpoint with the browser or Postman
+- Call the endpoint with the browser or Postman.